 The key word is ‘temporary’, of course.

-Now that we have covered the top 3 reasons you crave carbs, let’s switch gears and focus on how to stop craving carbs!
+Now that we have covered the top 3 reasons you crave carbs let’s switch gears and focus on how to stop craving carbs!

-1 – Don’t Cut Carbs Too Quick
+1 – Don’t Cut Carbs Too Quickly

-If so, this is a huge indicator that your attempts to lose weight with a low carb diet are backfiring!
+If so, this is a huge indicator that your attempts to lose weight with a low-carb diet are backfiring!

 2 – Eat Protein and Healthy Fats